Work Zone Mobility and Safety Program

 Virginia Department of Transportation

 The Virginia DOT (VDOT) formed a Work Zone Safety Training Committee to develop a training program based on work zone responsibilities and job descriptions.
 The Committee determined that training needs fell into four distinct areas: basic, intermediate, advanced, and law enforcement.
 The VDOT Work Zone Traffic Control Training Specifications (PDF 164KB) describes the training in each area and the training requirements for various job positions.
-The basic training lasts one day and focuses on daily work zone setups; intermediate training lasts two days and focuses on long term work zones; the advanced training focuses on work zone design elements; and law enforcement training consists of a 45-minute web-based training initiative on performing duties safely in work zones.
+The basic training lasts one day and focuses on daily work zone setups; intermediate training lasts two days and focuses on long term work zones; the advanced training focuses on work zone design elements; and law enforcement training consists of a 45-minute web-based training module on performing duties safely in work zones.
 For all persons, the applicable training is required every 4 years to continue to be qualified to perform assigned duties.
 The training courses may be purchased from VDOT, or a self-developed training course that meets VDOT criteria and passes an approval process may be used.
 VDOT includes in contracts a special provision that requires Work Zone Traffic Control Management by an ATSSA certified Traffic Control Supervisor for major traffic projects.

 Work Zone Best Practice Fact Sheet